← Back

 This means when the seismic waves are about 100km out, they begin to be overtaken by the waves of posts ABOUT them.

-[[There is a geographical border on a map; the front edge of the wave of the quake is shown, with the front edge of the wave of tweets surpassing it.]]
+[There is a geographical border on a map; the front edge of the wave of the quake is shown, with the front edge of the wave of tweets surpassing it.]

-Woman: Whoa!
+Megan: Whoa!
 Earthquake!

 Sadly, a Twitterer’s first instinct is not to find shelter.